106: Calorie-free oil

 But they can, if they lure him to the right place, they can nail him.
 So, and they know he loves chinchillas.

 who collects, they like rope in, and he collects chinchillas, is the story.
-So he says to the drugpin, Kingpin, would you like to come back stage after the fight and look at my chinchillas?
+So, he says to the drugping kin, Kingpin, would you like to come backstage after the fight and look at my chinchillas?

 Did they need to set up a drug deal?
 So, was it a thing where you needed someone to go and pretend they wanted to buy drugs at this gig from the kingpin?

 But this kingpin is so dangerous, no human wants to do it.
-So, you dress a couple of dozen chinchillas in a great coat, and
+So, you dress a a couple of dozen chinchillas in a great coat and

-what about um like i'm trying to think like tom was trying to set the scene so the fbis come in they know there's a kingping there they want an excuse to go and sort of check him out.
+what about um like i'm trying to think like tom was trying to set the scene so the fbis come in they know there's a kingping there they want an excuse to go and sort of check him out Maybe you just release a load of chinchillas into Madison Square Garden, and then everyone goes crazy because these chinchillas are running around.

-check the drug baron guy.
-I'm afraid not, no.
+brouhaha, you go and you maybe check the check the drug baron guy.
+Afraid not, no.

 I feel like I would have heard of it if that had happened, actually.
 And these are literal chinchillas.